Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Framework Design

 \subsection{Data Distribution-Aware Structured Pruning}

 In this section, we focus on the balanced structured pruning of the globally large models at both depth and width dimensions, as shown in Fig.\ref{fig:mask_strategy}.
-For the heterogeneous clients with weak computing power, we obtain the overall pruned rate $R_n$ according to the available resources, which consists of the width pruned rate $R_n^{width}$ and the depth pruned rate $R_n^{depth}$.
+For the heterogeneous clients with diverse limited resources and dispersed datasets, we measure the training time for a round using different submodels with different capacities and obtain a proper pruned rate $R_n$ for each client according to the available resources, which consists of the width pruned rate $R_n^{width}$ and the depth pruned rate $R_n^{depth}$.
 The pruned rate is defined as the ratio of the structured-pruned model size of the full model size.
+By constraining these two values, the submodels can obtain balanced learning capacities.

+However, the traditional depth pruning method has a strong assumption that some of the available clients can afford to train the full model~\cite{ilhan2023scalefl}, i.e., there exists at least one client $n^*$ with $R_{n^*}^{depth}=1$.
+We design a novel deep pruning mechanism to break the constraints and ensure that the whole blocks can be trained as evenly as possible by all the clients.
 For client $n$, the server first generates the depth-pruned submodel with $\lfloor L\times R_n^{depth} \rfloor$ consecutive trainable blocks by freezing the shallow blocks bottom-to-top and pruning the deep blocks top-to-bottom in a rolling fashion.

-Then in order to make the submodels fit the heterogeneous data distributions, the clients train the width-based structured masks based on the local data distributions.
-A Transformer-like model mainly consists of linear layers and Multi-head Self-Attention(MSA) layers.
+In order to make the submodels fit the heterogeneous data distributions, the clients train the width-based structured masks based on the local data distributions.
+A Transformer-like model mainly consists of linear layers and Multi-head Self-Attention (MSA) layers.
 Consequently, we design trainable segment-wise masks for two types of layers, where the segment represents part parameters of linear layer or head in MSA layer.
 We denote the weight matrix and its binary mask by $w_n^{l_i} \in \mathbb{R}^{d_{out}\times d_{in}}$ and $M_n^{l_i} \in \{0,1\}^{d}$ respectively, where $l_i$ represents the $i$-th layer.
 For the linear layer, each value of $M_n^{l_i} \in \{0,1\}^{d_{out}}$ indicates whether the part of the layer is pruned or not.
 For the MSA layer, each value of $M_n^{l_i} \in \{0,1\}^{h}$ indicates whether the head is pruned or not and $h$ represents the number of heads.